chriswendt/ietf/draft-ietf-stir-passport.md

 Some protocols that use PASSporT may also want to protect media security keys delivered within their signaling in order to bind those keys to the identities established in the signaling layers.
 The "mky" is an optional PASSporT claim defining the assertion of media key fingerprints carried in SDP [RFC4566] via the "a=fingerprint" attribute [RFC4572] Section 5.
 This claim can support either a single or multiple fingerprints appearing in a single SDP body corresponding to one or more media streams offered.
 The "mky" claim MUST be formated in a JSON form including the "alg" and "dig" keys with the corresponding algorithm and hexadecimal values.
 If there are more that one fingerprint values associated with different media streams in SDP, the fingerprint values MUST be constructed as a JSON array denoted by bracket characters.
 For the "dig" key value, the hash value MUST be the hexadecimal value without any colons.
-The "mky" array MUST order the JSON objects containing both "alg" and "dig" key values in lexiographic order of the "alg" string first followed by the cooresponding lexiographic order of the "dig" string values.
+The "mky" array MUST order the JSON objects containing both "alg" and "dig" key values in lexicographic order of the "alg" string first followed by the corresponding lexicographic order of the "dig" string values.
 Within each of those objects the JSON keys MUST have "alg" first and "dig" second.

 An example claim with "mky" claim is as follows: